 Provision of which are given below;

 - TDS is be paid by e-commerce operators for the facilitation service of selling goods and services providers offered through its electronic facility or digital platform.
-TDS’ burden of payment is kept on mediator betwixt seller and buyer to put it in other words.
+TDS’ burden of payment is kept on the mediator betwixt seller and buyer to put it in other words.

 - E-commerce operator is needed to deduct TDS at the time of payment or credit, whichever comes first.
-Here, credit means a credit to an e-commerce participant’s account, and payment means a payment made via any other modes.
+Here, credit means a credit to an e-commerce participant’s account, and payment means a payment made via any other mode.

 - Additionally, this section offers is that if a buyer of goods and services has already made a payment directly or an e-commerce participant, it would be considered that the e-commerce operator has made a payment or account has been credited by the e-commerce operator.
-The same would be added in the gross amount for the objective of tax deduction.
+The same would be added to the gross amount for the objective of tax deduction.